 Cat urine has a very distinctive smell.

 Even people without cats are familiar with it.
-It's one of those smells that can overpower your guests as soon as they walk in the door.
-Removing cat urine and odor isn't always easy.
+It’s one of those smells that can overpower your guests as soon as they walk in the door.
+Removing cat urine and it’s associated odor isn’t always easy.

-In fact, if the urine has been allowed to dry in furniture stuffing or in the carpet pad, the smell can be awful and it can be impossible to remove.
+In fact, if the urine has been allowed to dry in furniture stuffing or in the carpet pad, the smell can be awful and it can sometimes be impossible to remove.